brizzbane/surgetrader/README.md

 - example of a trade that took 2-3 week to close
 - bitcoin lost from 2013 to 2016
 - emotional market cycle video

+# DISCLAIMER

+The author of this software is in no way responsible for any type of loss incurred by those who chose to download and use it.